Dream loop "Edelsteinschleiferweg"

 Plan a visit to the Weiherschleife and the “Steinkaulenberg” gemstone mines - it’s worth it!

 The dream loops (Traumschleifen) do have some steep, difficult and, in rainy conditions or in winter, some slippery sections.
 Therefore, hiking boots, a sure footing and good physical condition are essential requirements for hiking these premium circular trails.

 Tips and hints

 Fon +49 6781 - 64871

 Hiking is the perfect sport.
-With the right clothing and the right shoes, it is twice as much fun.
-Functional clothing, poles and breathable rucksacks are comfortable when hiking.
-But good shoes are indispensable.
-Sturdy jogging or leisure shoes are only suitable for short distances on level paths at best.
-For longer distances we recommend sturdy hiking boots with non-slip soles.
-Also remember to bring sun protection and a drink.
-One litre of water is ideal.
+With the right clothes and shoes, it's twice as much fun.
+Functional clothing, poles and breathable backpacks are good choices when hiking.
+But good footwear is indispensable.
+Sturdy jogging or leisure shoes are at best only suitable for short distances on flat paths.
+For longer walks, we recommend sturdy hiking boots with non-slip soles.
+Also remember to take sunscreen and a drink.
+A litre of water is best.

 - 9 Waypoints

 Would you like to the ask the author a question?